 Corker said a deal was in the works on the committee to write a significant amount of tax breaks into the reconciliation instructions, in order to increase lawmakers’ flexibility in the legislative process.
 To take advantage of reconciliation, the Senate will have to both stick to the instructions written by the budget committee and follow other strict rules pertaining to deficits. …

 “The only thing it really does is begin the tax reform discussion,” he said.

 The instructions, he continued, would use “current law” as the baseline for determining the deficit implications, rejecting a scheme to use “current policy” — an alternative measure that would allow extra deficit spending into the bill.

 With a budget resolution in the works, the door is opened for the House Ways and Means Committee and Senate Finance Committee to start working on the meat and potatoes of the tax reform package.
-Whether that means steak fries, or Big Mac and fries, remains to be seen.
+Whether that means filet mignon, or Big Mac and fries, remains to be seen.